-The measured data enable us to draw the same conclusion, but one must consider that here multiple parameters may have been changed.
-Their tendency, however, is surprisingly clear.
+The measured data enable us to draw the same conclusion, but one must consider that here multiple parameters may have changed.
+Their tendency, however, is surprisingly straightforward.
 Figure~\ref{fig:InterconnectionVsPerformance}.B is actually a 2.5D diagram: the size of marks is proportional to the time passed since the beginning of the considered period.
-A decade ago, the speed of interconnection gave the major contribution to $\alpha_{total}$.
-Enhancing it drastically in the past few years, increased efficacy.
-At the same time, because of the stalled single-processor performance, other technology components only changed marginally.
-The computational contribution to $\alpha$ from benchmark \gls{HPL} remained constant in function of time, so the quick improvement of interconnection technology resulted in a quick decrease of $\alpha_{total}$, and the relative weights of $\alpha_{Net}$ and $\alpha_{Compute}$ reversed. \textit{The decrease in value of $(1-\alpha)$ can be considered as the result of decreased contribution from interconnection.}
+A decade ago, the speed of interconnection gave a significant contribution to $\alpha_{total}$.
+Enhancing it drastically in the past few years increased systems' efficacy.
+At the same time, because of the stalled single-processor performance, the other technology components changed only marginally.
+The computational contribution to $\alpha$ from benchmark \gls{HPL} remained constant in the function of time, so the quick improvement of the interconnection technology resulted in a quick decrease of $\alpha_{total}$, and the relative weights of $\alpha_{Net}$ and $\alpha_{Compute}$ reversed. \textit{The decrease in the value of $(1-\alpha)$ can be considered as the result of the decreased contribution from interconnection.}

 However, the total $\alpha$ contribution decreased considerably \textit{only} until $\alpha_{Net}$ reached the order of magnitude of $\alpha_{Compute}$.
 This match occurred in the first 4-5 years of the period shown in Figure~\ref{fig:InterconnectionVsPerformance}B: the sloping line is due to the enhancement of interconnection.
 Then, the two contributors changed their role, and the constant contribution due to computation started to dominate, i.e., the total $\alpha$ contribution decreased only marginally.
-As soon as computing contribution took over the dominating role, the value of $\alpha_{total}$ did not fall any more: all measured data remained above that value of $\alpha$.
+As soon as the computing contribution took over the dominating role, the value of $\alpha_{total}$ did not fall anymore: all measured data remained above that value of $\alpha$.
 Correspondingly, the payload performance improved only marginally (and due to factors other than interconnection).